Home Financial Education Debt Snowball vs. Debt Avalanche: Which Strategy Works Best?

 • You generally save more money by lowering the overall interest you will need to pay.

-• The debt avalanche method may result in lower payments over time, after you pay off the bigger debt.
+• The debt avalanche method may result in lower payments over time, once you pay off the bigger debt.

 Cons of the Debt Avalanche Method

-• It may take longer to achieve your first total pay off since you may be tackling the larger debt first.
+• If you use the debt avalanche method, it may take longer to achieve your first total payoff since you may be tackling the larger amount of debt first.

 • You may become frustrated with this longer-term strategy and give up on paying off your debt before you’ve achieved your goal.